 Additional surgery may be needed to correct these complications.

-Selecting the Best Surgeon for Breast Cancer Reconstruction
+Selecting a Breast Cancer Reconstruction Surgeon

 Breast reconstruction surgery should be a celebration of the triumph over cancer.
 Dr. Cohen and Dr. Winters are committed to giving each and every patient the results they deserve to get them started on the next chapter in their life.
 At our practice, we believe in working with patients who understand and trust in the partnership with their surgeon.

-Our Featured Posts on Breast Reconstruction
+Featured Posts – Breast Reconstruction